Ever now and again the question arises with new clients that aren’t really tech savvy: “What Is WordPress?”

 What is WordPress?

-Most importantly you can manage your entire website without any technical knowledge or the need to write code.
+The most important fact is that you can manage your entire website without any technical knowledge or the need to write code.
 Everything is done from the admin panel where only authenticated users can access and modify your website.

-Some of the things WordPress let’s you do are:
+Some of the things WordPress lets you do are:

 - Create menus so your site visitors can find the way around the site and discover relevant information.

 - Write articles in a chronological order so the newest articles are always at the top.

 - Allow visitors to leave comments to the articles (or posts) you’ve written.